dashpilot/astro-sqlite-blog/README.md

 # Astro Blog System with SQLite/Turso

-An Astro blog system powered by SQLite (locally/VPS) or Turso (for serverless deployments).
+An Astro blog CMS system powered by SQLite (locally/VPS) or Turso (for serverless deployments).

 ## Features

 -   🚀 Ultra-fast performance with local SQLite
+-   🔐 Secure cookie-based sessions
 -   🔄 Seamless transition to serverless with Turso
 -   👤 User authentication with JWT
 -   ✏️ Markdown post editor with preview
 -   📱 Responsive design with Tailwind CSS
--   🔐 Secure cookie-based sessions

 ## Getting Started